 - (a) Notice of an Investigation.
 If it is determined that the reported conduct could trigger the Sexual Misconduct Policy and an investigation is required, the Title IX Coordinator will prepare a written notice to the Complaining Party and Responding Party that will include a brief description of the allegations, the portions of this Policy that are alleged to have been violated, and any interim measures in place about which either Party must be made aware.
 This written notice does not constitute a finding or a determination of responsibility. - (b) Information about Advisors in Connection with Allegations of Sexual Violence, Other Inappropriate Sexual Contact, Relationship Violence and Stalking.
-In connection with an allegation of sexual misconduct involving sexual violence, other inappropriate sexual contact, relationship violence or stalking7, each Party, including any Reporting Party, may have a single advisor of such Party's choice present during any College disciplinary proceeding, including any related meeting, interview, or hearing, held pursuant to the Sexual Misconduct Policy.
-Once an advisor has been selected by a Party, the Party must provide the name and contact information of the advisor to the Title IX Coordinator.
+In connection with an allegation of sexual misconduct involving sexual violence, other inappropriate sexual contact, relationship violence or stalking8, each Party, including any Reporting Party, may have a single advisor of such Party's choice present during any College disciplinary proceeding, including any related meeting, interview, or hearing, held pursuant to the Sexual Misconduct Policy.
+Once an advisor has been selected by a Party, the Party must provide the name of the advisor to the Title IX Coordinator.
 Changes to the advisor selected by a Party may be made for good cause with the prior approval of the Title IX Coordinator, as determined in his/her sole discretion.
 Advisors may not participate actively while present at any disciplinary proceeding and may not speak or otherwise communicate on the part of the Party that the advisor is advising.
 However, the advisor may ask to suspend any meetings, interviews, or hearings briefly to provide private consultation related to the disciplinary proceeding in progress.
 An advisor is subject to the same confidentiality expectations applicable to others in attendance.
-Accommodations, including scheduling of interviews or reviews, generally will not be made for any advisors if they unduly delay the process.
-The advisor is not permitted to attend a meeting or proceeding without the Party without the prior approval of the Title IX Coordinator, as determined in his/her sole discretion.
-The College reserves the right to take appropriate action regarding any advisor who disrupts the process, or who does not abide by the restrictions on their participation as determined in the sole discretion of the Title IX Coordinator.
-A unionrepresented employee who is a Responding Party may choose as an advisor a person who is
+Accommodations, including scheduling of interviews or

-7 Advisors are not permitted in connection with investigations of any other allegations of violations of the Sexual Misconduct Policy.
+8 Advisors are not permitted in connection with investigations of any other allegations of violations of the Sexual Misconduct Policy.
 Nothing in the College's Sexual Misconduct Policy is intended to undermine or alter any rights afforded to a union-represented employee, as provided by applicable law or any collective bargaining agreement, including, but not limited to, a union-represented employee's Weingarten rights.